mtahafarooq/mtahafarooq.github.io/aboutme.md

 title: About me
 ---

 A passionate front-end developer who loves to turn intuitive designs into robust functional interfaces.
 I enjoy technology, not a specific stack or language.
-I spend most of time dabbling with React, React Native, Redux and other technologies; and sifting through a wide variety of useful information through different sites i.e. [freeCodeCamp](https://www.freecodecamp.org), [Medium](https://medium.com) etc. I’m curious, and I enjoy any task that challenges me to learn something new.
+I spend most of time dabbling with React, Typescript and other technologies; and sifting through a wide variety of useful information through different sites i.e. [freeCodeCamp](https://www.freecodecamp.org), [Medium](https://medium.com) etc. I’m curious, and I enjoy any task that challenges me to learn something new.
 I do my best to keep myself up to date with new advancements in my field so that I can meet challenges with tools & techniques well suited to the job at hand.

 # Experience